halfaya/icfp2021/Lyrics.md

 ## Chorus

-[John]\
 Monad transformers and macros and handlers\
-Tuples and presheaves and liftings and closures\
+Tuples and presheaves and posets and closures\
-Multisets, joins and commutative rings.\
+Liftings and joins and commutative rings.\
-These are a few of my favorite things.

-[Other words: logic, lambda, fuel, ...]

-[Youyou]\
-Monad transformers and ...\
-Closures and erasures and termination measures\
-... that form commutative rings.\
 These are a few of my favorite things.